Is Setapp better than the Apple App Store for Mac users?

 The minimalists

 Setapp’s Mac App Store alternative isn’t for everyone, though.
-If all you need for your Mac is just one or a handful of reliable apps, the Apple App Store still makes sense.
+If all you need is one or a handful of reliable apps, Setapp Marketplace is actually the more practical choice over a full membership.
+You pick exactly what you need, choose your preferred billing cycle (monthly, yearly, or a one-time purchase), and pay only for that app.
+The Apple App Store still also makes sense.
 You pay once and own the app (at least until a major version rolls around).

 The loyalists